kitor/wsl/README.md

 ## Prerequisites
 * WSL installed and configured without auto-login to "normal" user (running bash.exe will open root prompt)
-* Disabled Windows built-in SSH server (yes, Win10 has one, it's enabled in developer mode!)
+* Disabled Windows built-in SSH server (if Developer Mode and Device Portal are enabled - Win10 has builtIn one!)
   * SSH server broker
   * SSH server proxy
 * Installed following packages in WSL